jonmon6691/CarND-Behavioral-Cloning-P3/writeup_report.md

 I then recorded the vehicle going around the track three times in the reverse direction.

-After training with that data, my model was preforming perfectly on track one and I did not need to do any data augmentation like reversing or collecting recovery driving data.
+After training with that data, the batching function injects images from the left and right offset cameras and steering values shifted by 0.35 to the corresponding direction.
+This helps the model learn to steer away from the edges by faking corrective-action data.

 After the collection process, I had about 20k data points.
 I then preprocessed this data by converting to RGB, normalizing to [-1,1] and cropping the top and bottom off.